wentingjiang2022/advanced_analytics_kul/README.md

 ## Assignment 1: Predictive Modeling for Airbnb Properties

-Hwere we develop a predictive model to estimate the "price per night" of Airbnb properties in Belgium.
+Here we develop a predictive model to estimate the "price per night" of Airbnb properties in Belgium.
 The notebooks present our process of EDA, feature engineering and model evaluation.

 ## Assignment 2: Deep Learning for Image Classification